L3g3Nd4Ry-iwnl/Demo-projects-while-learning/README.md

 > 2. npm run backend - in a separate terminal
 > 3. npm run serve - in a separate terminal
 ---
+## Web-Development-SmartKnower

+This was a paid internship with SmartKnower in which I learned on the basics of Web development.
+I was expected to complete 2 projects,
+1. Major Project
+> This project was done by myself and [Tharun Kumar A.](https://github.com/TharunKumar107) This is a live HTML, CSS, Js editor.
+This project was simple since our knowledge on the tech stack was little back then.
+The tech stack being HTML, CSS, Js.
+It has an home page, about page and an editor.

+2. Minor Project
+> A simple page on GTA 5, definitely not on the awesome level but something I did back then with very less knowledge.
+The tech stack being HTML, CSS.